 Because the LCCC program continued operations, it also continued to recruit new students like Matt Gregory, who was part of the team in Columbus.

 “LCCC’s culinary arts program was one of the few if not the only program that was open in Ohio when COVID hit,” Gregory says.
 “And I had heard only great things from friends and family about their program.”

 As the opening neared and the Sono Wood Fired staff came on board, the LCCC team phased out of the process, coming back to Lorain County with experiences of a lifetime.

 “This was amazing,” Gregory says.
 “I’ve now seen firsthand how a Michelin-rated restaurant is run.
 And how a team of people need to come together to execute such an amazing menu for the guests.”

-Murch says he hopes Gregory, Goodman and all the students and graduates carry with them the true focus of being a culinarian.
+Murch says he hopes the students carry with them the true focus of being a culinarian.

-“No matter what you do or touch, you respect that everything we receive somebody invested their life into,” Murch says.
+“No matter what you do or touch, you respect that somebody invested their life into it,” Murch says.
 “If you get a head of lettuce, someone grew that.
-If you receive a piece of meat, someone cared for of those animals.”
+If you receive a piece of meat, someone cared for those animals.”

 LCCC’s program aligns well with Murch’s lasting hope.
 The college’s Farm to Fork program lets students engage with local farmers and use their produce, building an appreciation for local products.
 Schmith and Ball know that kind of collaboration means opportunities ahead.

 “The word opportunity is all over this program,” Ball says.
 “What our students did could grow this program into something even more unique.”